Table of Contents

 Don’t miss payments

-We previously mentioned it’s better to go with a $50,000 policy that you can afford, than a $750,000 you struggle to pay.
-While some insurers may be more forgiving than others, if you miss payments, the insurer will cancel the policy.
+We mentioned it’s better to go with a $50,000 policy that you can afford than a $750,000 you struggle to pay.
+While some insurers may be more forgiving than others, the insurer will cancel the policy if you miss payments.
+Most states do offer a grace period of at least 30 days before policies can be canceled.
+These are state-governed regulations that vary by state.

 Probably less than you think.
-Term life insurance is one of the most affordable types of life insurance available.
-In fact, according to our recent study, around 50% of people overestimate the cost of term life insurance.
+Level term life insurance and other term variants are some of the most affordable types of life insurance available.
+In fact, according to a recent study, around 50% of people overestimate how much money term life insurance costs.

-Other types of life insurance can cost 5 to 10 times more than term life insurance.
-So if you’re looking for the most affordable life insurance, term life insurance is for you.
+Other types of life insurance can cost 5 to 210 times more than term life insurance.
+So, if you’re looking for the most affordable life insurance, term life insurance is for you.

 We’ll talk about why term life insurance is so affordable next, but first, here are some sample prices.